Bushcraft in Heatwaves: Surviving and Progressing Despite Extreme Heat

 - ankles.

 Apply compresses of cool water or clay mud to these areas.
-These areas irrigate vital organs and quickly diffuse coolness.
+These areas irrigate the vital organs and quickly diffuse coolness.

-Dig a "natural refrigerator": a 50cm-deep excavation where the soil stays cool.
-Dig into it at critical times; the temperature difference can reach 15°C compared to the surface.
-It's a bit like going for a walk in the cellar.
+Dig a "natural refrigerator": a 50cm deep excavation where the soil stays cool.
+Go inside during the coldest hours; the temperature difference with the surface can reach 15°C. It's a bit like going down to the cellar.

-Bushcraft food suitable for high heat
+Bushcraft food suitable for high temperatures

 Warning signals and emergency driving